◆ Sample images (when solar activity is high)

 ・Our prediction model using deep neural networks, named Deep Flare Net (DeFN), can

-predict solar flares occurring in the following 24 hr, for >M-class and >C-class
+predict solar flares occurring in the following 24 hr in categories of >M-class and >C-class

 ・The training data consists of the line-of-sight magnetograms and vector magnetograms